News

 Small Union Jack flag hanging inside St Leonards Church flower display at St Leonards Church with order of service leaflet stood in front of flowers lighted beacon against evening sky at Beeford Playing Field

-The bells were rang at St Leaonards Church at 6:30pm followed by a D-Day 80 Commemoration Service by Rev. Shirley Hebdon, with a memer fo the school 6th form contrbuting by reading poens.
-Refreshments were served in the Church and was followed by a walk to the Playing Field to watch the lighting of the beacon.
+The bells were rang at St Leaonards Church at 6:30pm followed by a D-Day 80 Commemoration Service by Rev. Shirley Hebdon, with a member of the school 6th form contributing by reading poems.
+Refreshments were served in the Church, followed by a walk to the Playing Field to watch the lighting of the beacon.

 Dogger Bank South Community Newsletter